pohlchri/transformer_time_thesis/README.md

 pip install -r 06_requirements.txt
 ```
 4. Datasets
-The original data can be loaded from [Open Power System Data] (https://data.open-power-system-data.org/time_series/2020-10-06).
+The original data can be loaded from [Open Power System Data](https://data.open-power-system-data.org/time_series/2020-10-06).
 After this, please put the dataset in the 01_datasets folder.
 Then execute the 02_data_set_prep.ipynb.
 This will result in three new datasets within the 01_datasets folder that are required for the experiments.

 ## Reproducing results